gomorpheus/morpheus-docs/release_notes/current.rst

 - Reports: Added the Software Inventory By Server report to list out all software running on each server within the chosen cloud
 - Roles: "Group" feature permission added to "Infrastructure: Clouds".
 When selected, the user will only see Clouds in their assigned Groups when viewing the Cloud list page (Infrastructure > Clouds)
 - Roles: Added controls around Instance actions (Provisioning > Instance > Selected Instance > Actions): "Provisioning: Clone Instance", "Provisioning: Execute Script", "Provisioning: Execute Task", Provisioning: Execute Workflow", "Provisioning: Import Image"
-- Roles: User roles can be manually assigned for users coming through an identity source integration rather than being locked to the automatic mapping based on their role in the identity service
+- Roles: User Roles can be manually assigned for Users coming through an Identity Source Integration rather than being locked to the automatic mapping based on their role in the Identity Provider
 - Security: General security enhancements
-- Tasks: Added the option to ignore SSL errors for HTTP Tasks to allow REST calls to systems without a trusted SSL certificate
+- Tasks: Added "Ignore SSL errors" flag for HTTP Tasks to allow REST calls to systems without trusted SSL certificates
 - Terraform: All tf app created resources are now inventoried  Terraform: Added support for generated keypairs in terraform
 - Terraform: Azure support added
 - Terraform: Implemented template validation in App wizard prior to review step.